 Cleveland went up 28-0 in the first quarter, the first team to score that many points in the opening quarter in the playoffs since 1969.

 As the Browns now get the opportunity to knock off the defending Super Bowl champion Kansas City Chiefs, Pittsburgh ends its season in heartbreak.

 Not only is this once-promising campaign over, but there is plenty of uncertainty around the roster moving forward.
-It’s very possible the Steelers have a much different looking team heading into Week 1 of next season.
+It’s very possible that the Steelers will have a much different-looking team heading into Week 1 of next season.

 Even though Roethlisberger threw for over 500 yards and four touchdowns, Sunday’s loss was one of the worst performances of his career.
 The 38-year-old was picked off four times and didn’t look good for the majority of the game.

 On the Steelers’ second drive, the quarterback panicked under pressure and floated his pass over his intended receiver.
 M.J.
 Stewart Jr. intercepted the errant ball and took it into Pittsburgh territory.

 Three plays later, the Browns scored their second touchdown in just about the first five minutes of the game.

 Following a three-and-out, as well as an additional Roethlisberger interception on the next series, the Browns got into the end zone two more times.